tbreuss/mithril-by-examples/examples/simple-application.md

 ---
 title: Simple Application
+desc: This is the simple application from the official Website that shows off how to do most of the major things you would need to deal with while using Mithril.
 date: 2021-10-16
 tags: [model, list, form, layout, tutorial, official, m.request, m.route, vnode, api, oninit]
 level: beginner